Cookadle/cart253/README.md

 ## _Creative Computation_

-Cart 253 is a beginner class focusing on mixing  creativity and teachnology.This term will focus on learning to code with JavaScript,HTML and the likes while getting familiar with popular program Visual Studio Code and wonderful languages of programming supported on the platform.
+Cart 253 is a beginner class focusing on mixing creativity and teachnology.This term will focus on learning to code with JavaScript,HTML and the likes while getting familiar with popular program Visual Studio Code and all the others wonderful languages out there.
 What is guarrantee from this course:

 - Heachaches and migraines